Racialized man covering mouth

 “Bitch” literally means female dog.
 However, it is often used to degrade and discriminate against women or criticize them for asserting power.
 When used against men, it can reproduce sexist beliefs and work to emasculate them by suggesting the man in question be (gasp!) feminine in any way.

-Thus, we must be aware of how someone uses the word, their intended meaning, and how others receive it.
+At the same time, some women have started to reclaim “bitch” as a term of strength and solidarity.
+So, we must be aware of how someone uses the word, their intended meaning, and how others receive it.
 While some of us may be able to own being a “bitch” as a moment of power and reclamation, there are many who sure as hell would not be okay with someone calling them that.

 Indeed, “bitch” is probably the best example of the complexity, nuance, and context tied up in swearing.